U.S. Alerts

 Sunday

-Sunday: A chance of showers and thunderstorms before 7am, then a chance of showers between 7am and 1pm, then a slight chance of showers and thunderstorms after 1pm.
-Mostly cloudy, with a high near 76.
+Sunday: A chance of showers, with thunderstorms also possible after 1pm.
+Partly sunny, with a high near 76.
 Breezy.
-Chance of precipitation is 50%.
+Chance of precipitation is 40%.
 New rainfall amounts of less than a tenth of an inch, except higher amounts possible in thunderstorms.

 Chance